Sufficient Invariant Learning for Distribution Shift: Appendix

-Multi-NLI \citep{williams2017broad} is a task for classifying the entailment, neutrality, or contradiction between two sentences.
-According to \citep{sagawa2019distributionally}, in the Multi-NLI dataset, the spurious feature is the negation word.
-Specifically, negation words, such as ``No'', ``Never'', ``Nobody'', and ``Nothing'', have a spurious correlation with the contradiction relationship between two sentences.
-This is the result of collecting more sentence examples with a contradiction relationship that includes negation words during the data collection process \citep{liu2021just}.
-Therefore, we can obtain group accuracy for 6 groups based on the relationship between sentences and the presence of negation words.
-Our goal is to achieve the model with better worst-group accuracy.
-The training set, validation set, and test set all have the same group distribution.
-We select the best model based on the best worst-group accuracy on the validation set.

-\subsection{Experimental Details}
+\subsubsection{Experimental Details}

-We practically utilized the code provided in the PyTorch version\footnote{https://github.com/huaxiuyao/LISA, https://github.com/davda54/sam}.
-The search range of the hyperparameter $\rho$, which determines the range for exploring the flat region, was fixed to $\{0.05, 0.2, 0.5, 0.8\}$ for all datasets.
-We evaluated the model using three random seeds and reported the average performance.
-For GDRO-related hyperparameters, we fix robust step size $\gamma$, in Algorithm 1 of the main paper, as 0.01.
-In addition, we use the same range for adjusted-group coefficient $C$, $\{0,1,2,3\}$ (Section 3.3 in \citep{sagawa2019distributionally} for details), except for CMNIST and Multi-NLI.
-In CMNIST, Waterbirds and CelebA datasets, we utilize ResNet50 \citep{he2016deep} models.
-The same hyperparameter ranges were applied ASAM and ASGDRO and the other performances for other baselines are reported performances from \citep{liu2021just,yao2022improving,han2022umix}.
+The search range of the hyperparameter $\rho$, which determines the range for exploring the flat region, is fixed to $\{0.05, 0.2, 0.5, 0.8, 1.0, 1.2, 1.5\}$ for all datasets.
+We evaluate the model across three random seeds and report the average performance.
+We set robust step size $\gamma$, in Algorithm 1 of the main paper, $\{0.1, 0.01\}$.
+In addition, we use the same range for adjusted-group coefficient $C$, $\{0,1,2,3,4,5\}$ (Section 3.3 in \citep{sagawa2019distributionally} for details).
+In CMNIST, Waterbirds, and CelebA datasets, we utilize ResNet50 \citep{he2016deep} models.
+The same hyperparameter ranges are applied to ASAM and ASGDRO, and the other performances for other baselines are reported performances from \citep{liu2021just,yao2022improving,han2022umix}.
+All experiments in this paper were conducted using NVIDIA RTX A6000 with 49140 MiB of GPU memory and GeForce RTX 3090 with 24.00 GiB of GPU memory.